dlbewley/guifreelife-src/content/blog/OVN-Recon-Making-OpenShift-Networking-Connections.md

 > 💡 **OVN Recon helps you answer questions like:**
 >
 > - Which physical interface does this network traverse?
-> - What networks are attached to thsi bridge?
+> - What networks are attached to this bridge?
 > - Which namespaces have access to this network?
 > - Where are UDNs being used?
 > - What VRFs are advertising what subnets over BGP?